 Baltimore: The Rise of Charm City is a 30-minute audio documentary series featuring the oral histories of businesses, landmarks, and neighborhoods in Baltimore City.
-Our production team travels to various places around the city to interview proprietors, entrepreneurs, historians, students, and other city residents about the memories they associate with each place.
+Our production team travels around the city to interview proprietors, entrepreneurs, historians, students, and other city residents about the memories they associate with each place.

 Stacia L. Brown, Creator/Producer

 Stacia is a freelance writer who's work has appeared in The Washington Post, Buzzfeed, New Republic, Slate, Vox, Rolling Stone, Cosmopolitan and various other publications.
 Raised in Baltimore from age 4, Stacia has a passion for telling the city's stories and engaging others in its rich cultural history.
 The Baltimore Sun named her one of the city's notable tweeters in its "The 410 in 140" series.
 Baltimore: The Rise of Charm City is her first foray into radio.